SuperHItius/ecommerce/README.md

 * @import './way/style.scss'

-*The template is open to experimentation and can work with yarn and c bower :)*
+*The template is open to experimentation and can work with yarn and bower :)*